Julia Pastrana: Life and career

 Multiple versions of Pastrana's early life exist.
-Literature produced by those who managed the freak shows she appeared in described her as belonging to a Native American tribe called "Root Diggers" whose members were similar to apes and lived in caves.
+Literature produced by those who managed the freak shows she appeared in described her as belonging to a Native American tribe, the "Root Diggers", whose members were similar to apes and lived in caves.
 In this version, it is said that a woman identified only as Mrs. Espinosa was kidnapped by the tribe and held in a cave and took Pastrana with her when she was able to escape.
-In another version, which is based on the words of indigenous villagers in Ocoroni, Mexico, Pastrana was a local girl whom they referred to as "wolf woman."
-In this version, Pastrana lived with her mother until her mother passed away, after which, her uncle sold her to the circus.
-Both accounts claim that, at some point, she lived in the home of Pedro Sanchez, the then-governor of Sinaloa, and left the home in 1854.
+In another version, which is based on the words of indigenous villagers in Ocoroni, Mexico, Pastrana was a local girl, whom they called "wolf woman".
+In this version, Pastrana lived with her mother until her mother died, after which her uncle sold her to the circus.
+Both accounts claim that, at some point, she lived in the home of Pedro Sanchez, a governor of Sinaloa, and left the home in 1854.